ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 Q. How does _wild-rydes_ know the _wild-rydes-ride-fleet_ API endpoint?

-Where is the HTTP endpoint specified in _wild-rydes_ for the e _wild-rydes-ride-fleet_ API endpoint and how does _RequestRide_ know to use it?
+Where is the HTTP endpoint specified in _wild-rydes_ for the _wild-rydes-ride-fleet_ API endpoint and how does _RequestRide_ know to use it?

 <details>
 <summary><strong>Hint</strong></summary>